giuliaischia/giuliaischia.github.io/_pages/about.md

 Hello!

-I am a researcher at the Max Planck Institute of Colloids and Interfaces, working at the interface between green chemistry, chemical processes, and sustainable materials.
+I am a researcher at the <a href="https://www.mpikg.mpg.de/person/132372/6826885" target="_blank">Max Planck Institute of Colloids and Interfaces</a>, working at the interface between green chemistry, chemical processes, and sustainable materials.

 I am especially passionate about valorizing biomass into sustainable bio-based products, with a particular focus on hydrothermal conversion and carbon-based functional materials.